 We offer a lively and challenging programme of workshops, seminars and events to support you through your doctoral journey.
 Our PRDP sessions take place across the academic year and are delivered by expert facilitators within the university.
 The programme offers a comprehensive suite of research skills and personal development training to enable our doctoral students to become well-rounded, skilled, efficient and successful researchers with strong career prospects.
 Weekly workshops focus on topics such as academic writing skills, presenting at conference, ethics and integrity, and publishing your work.
 These face-to-face sessions bring together students from different disciplines, helping to foster the university community of scholars.
 Webinars and online recordings to support doctoral milestone progression points are also available for students unable to attend campus sessions.
-A collection of online research masterclasses from leading academics enables students to gain insights into a range of disciplines at a time convenient to them.

 The PRDP is informed by the Vitae Researcher Development Statement (RDS) and Researcher Development Framework (RDF), which are endorsed by all UK Research Councils, Universities UK and other leading national organisations.